lechimp-p/dicto.php/BACKLOG.md

 * Engine starts to become a mess, maybe it could be refactored to use some different classes.
 * Introduce folders in tests
+* Rename Property::arguments to Property::parameters.
+Seems to be a better fit.

 # Report
 * Introduce some nice way to use different and also custom report generators.
 That